 Maximise your Avios, air miles and hotel points

-Hotels adding ‘resort fees’ in New York
+Hotels have started adding ‘resort fees’ in New York

 Links on Head for Points may support the site by paying a commission.
 See here for all partner links.